Here's how much gas prices rose in the Midwest last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Marshfield News-Herald: Midwest region gas prices rose from last week
+This article originally appeared on Wausau Daily Herald: Midwest region gas prices rose from last week